mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 The best way to have it on your own windows, is to utilize [Anaconda](https://www.anaconda.com/) software.
 It is free, easy to use and contains several IDEs for python such as Jupyter Notebook, Spyder, PyCharm and ...
 Just choose and download appropriate version for your sytem from this [link](https://www.anaconda.com/products/individual#Downloads).
-It has been also released for Linux and MacOs.
-That's up to you.
+It has been released for Linux and MacOs as well.

 ***